Zoning By-law Consultation

 • The introduction of a ‘Form Based Approach’ to zoning land, which means splitting uses from building types, which aims to create greater flexibility in land use and make it easier for residents, businesses, and industry stakeholders to use the by-law.

+This is the first new Zoning By-law for Barrie in 13 years.
 There are many ways to approach a Zoning By-law, and the City hopes to ensure we land on a document that is user-friendly for residents and the wider development community.

 Previous Consultation